Rodio346/mythical-javascript/README.md

 Any code that produces value is called an expression (any int/char) but statement is a complete line of code that performs some action.
 Now these internal state are remembered by using bindings which binds the value.
 Here in Javascript binding is like as tentacles rather than boxes.
 It means that they do not store but grasp them.
 If there is nothing to grasp then undefined is assigned.

 Generally binding is possible by using `var`, `let` and `const`.
 Now the collection of bindings and their values that exist at a given tiime is called the environment.
-By starting these environment are not empty but by default have bindings that are part of the language standard and at the same time also have bindings that provide ways to interact with the surroundings system for example in a browser like onclick or keyboard input.
+By starting these environment are not empty but by default they have bindings that are part of the language standard and at the same time they also have bindings that provide ways to interact with the surroundings system for example in a browser like onclick or keyboard input.

+Environments are really a great concept to understand and we will under later at their respective section.

 #### Next we talk about control flow, conditional execution, while and do loops, for loops, switch, comments which are quite common